Accidents

 Are Drunk Drivers Always At Fault in a Motor Vehicle Accident?

 When you are in an accident with a drunk driver, it seems obvious that the driver should be responsible for your losses.
 However, drunk drivers are not always automatically completely liable in a motor vehicle accident in California.
-In some cases, accidents involving a drunk driver may not have been caused by the drunk driver themselves.
+In some cases, accidents involving a drunk driver may not result from the drunk driver themselves.

 How is Liability Determined in an Auto Accident?